Last Update: April 19, 2017

 2. Getting Permissions to Folders

-At the time that you get a NAP account (Step #1), you must also send an e-mail to an Authorization Contact (approver from the list of contacts) for each folder group of the FTP.NIFC.GOV site for which you need access.
-The Authorization Contact will then send the request to the Interagency Incident Applications Help Desk (866-224-7677 or email@example.com), with a note approving or declining the user to have access to the specified group(s).
+At the time that you get a NAP account (Step #1), you must also send an e-mail to an Authorization Contact (approver from the list of contacts) for each folder group on the FTP.NIFC.GOV site for which you need access.
+If the Authorization Contact approves the request, the Authorization Contact forwards the request to the Interagency Incident Applications Help Desk (866-224-7677 or firstname.lastname@example.org), with a note approving the user to have access to the specified group(s).
 Do this as soon as you complete the NAP account FTP access step (Step #1) above!
 Authorization Contacts and Folder Groups are listed in the table at the end of this web page.
 A sample email to an Authorization Contact approver can be found here.

 The Interagency Incident Applications Help Desk (866-224-7677 or email@example.com), receives the approval from the Authorization Contact, finalizes the folder group access for the requesting user, AND sends an email to the user notifying that access has been granted.